turnerniles/react-virtualized-pivot/README.md

     * rowIndex: the row index of the cell
     * columnIndex: the column index of the cell
     * value: the original value of the cell
+* `colTotals`
+    * A boolean that when false will not display column totals in the table.
+Column totals are turned on by default.
 * `colorPack`
   * An object with components to adjust colors of as keys and the corresponding color as a string.
 The following components are available for color selection (shown with their default selection):
     * bodyGridBackground: '#fff'